Super Bowl 50 Kinect Game

 I worked with Britelite Immersive to build eight interactive game stations for Super Bowl 50.
 Over 30,000 attendees played the game during one week.
 The installation was located at Justin Herman Plaza in downtown San Francisco.

-The game was designed as a futuristic football simulator where participants played the role of quarterback and receiver.
+The game was designed as a futuristic football game where participants play the role of quarterback and receiver.
 The Kinect was used to let users actually throw, catch, and run to get touchdowns.
 As you might expect, kids loved it! :)

 The Super Bowl City event had over 100,000 attendees.
 Our installation lived inside an LED-covered Arch at the center of the plaza.